Eugene Puryear

-Eugene Puryear (born February 28, 1986, in Charlottesville, Virginia) is an American journalist, author, activist, politician, and host on Breakthrough News.
+Eugene Puryear (born February 28, 1986) is a far-left American journalist, writer, activist, politician, and host on BreakThrough News.
 In 2014, he was a candidate for the at-large seat in the DC Council with the D.C.
 Statehood Green Party.
-In the 2008 and 2016 United States presidential elections, Puryear was the vice presidential nominee of the Party for Socialism and Liberation (PSL).
+In the 2008 and 2016 United States presidential elections, Puryear was the vice presidential nominee of the Party for Socialism and Liberation (PSL), despite being ineligible to become vice president due to his age.

 Campaign for Council of the District of Columbia

 In 2014, Puryear ran as a D.C.
 Statehood Green Party candidate for the At-Large City Council seat held at the time by Anita Bonds.
 His campaign put forward a 10-point program, which describes some of the policy positions taken by Puryear.
 On April 1, 2014, Puryear won the party's nomination, defeating G. Lee Aikin 67.3%–25.1%.
 On November 4, 2014, Puryear placed sixth out of 14 candidates in the general election.